Do you want to make a watermelon carving that is more impressive than your mother's ordinary watermelon basket?

 Or you might want to learn more about carving some really beautiful watermelon cakes.
 Not only are they impressive and unexpected, they make a healthy alternative to regular cake for loved ones who are on restricted diets.
 Watermelon cakes are gluten free, and free of processed white flour, refined sugar, eggs, butter and other highly saturated fats and are free of artificial flavors and preservatives.
 Watermelon cakes are simply clean refreshing and natural – great for people with food allergies, high cholesterol, vegans, some diabetics and for people who simply prefer to eat healthy.
 You can learn more about making Watermelon Cakes here.

 Many times you will peel your watermelon before carving.
-Here is a quick mini-lesson for you showing a quick way to peel watermelon.
+You can peel your watermelon with a large sharp knife.
+But, here is a mini-lesson showing a quick way to peel a watermelon.